Maryamr92/Neural-Java-Decompilation/README.md

 1. Preparing Data

 The most important part in this project is the dataset.
-Most neural machine translation(NTM) use dictionary dataset to train the network.
+Most neural machine translation(NTM) use dictionary dataset to train their networks.
 This project as simple task just uses a dataset with 50 JVM bytecodes and their corresponding java programs.
 A Java compiler in the code is used to generate the bytecodes and saved them as a txt.file in a certain format.
 The comments in both programs (high-level and low-level) are eliminated to avoid mislearning the network.
 The final file is generated with 100 lines that each two lines represent the low-level program and its high-level program in respect.

 2. Neural Network